22nd Amendment to the United States Constitution

 President Teddy Roosevelt

-Section 1 of the Twenty Second Amendment prohibited a president from being elected more than two times.
+Section 1 of the Twenty-Second Amendment prohibited a president from being elected more than two times.

 President Richard Nixon

-Therefore, a president could serve up to 10 years as president, as long the partial term they served was not for more than two years.
+Therefore, a president could serve up to 10 years as president, as long as the partial term they served was not for more than two years.

 Johnson’s partial presidential term